 Spring, summer and autumn

 Nature presents itself with a range of variations throughout the tourist season by different colours and blooming of different plants.
 The regions is where spring often strikes first in Austria.
 One of the highlights is the blossoming of the apricot trees that colour the river valley pink in April.
-These trees rarely grow north of the Alps and thrive in Wachau due to the special microclimate.
-The Wachau Gourmet Festival celebrates the regions culinary heritage over a couple of weeks at the end of March and beginning of April every year.
+These trees rarely grow north of the Alps but thrive in Wachau due to the special microclimate.
+The Wachau Gourmet Festival often coincides with the bloooming and celebrates the regions culinary heritage over a couple of weeks at the end of March and beginning of April every year.
 The summer is peak season for bike- and cruise tourists, and especially in August, the bicycle-paths along the Danube can be heavy with traffic.
 In the Autumn (September-November) it all quiets down a bit and makes this the perfect time to hunt for locally produced wines and culinary indulgences.
-Hence,

 Vinea Wachau Nobilis Districtus